- The global animal healthcare market is worth $30-35Bn

 No license, distribution via veterinary surgeons

-- There are who distributors who employ veterinary surgeons as sales representatives going into practices to demonstrate and use non-licensed autologous products.
+- There are distributors who employ veterinary surgeons as sales representatives to visit practices and demonstrate the use of non-licensed autologous products.
 Some novel therapies may be appropriate for this channel.

 Full licensing in house